 The M.A.S.K. race team takes a vacation at the Wichita Kansas car races and air show and when a couple of V.E.N.O.M. agents show up, they appear to only be their to race as well.
 But when Ace 'Falcon...

 Multimillionaire Matt Trakker uncovers an international criminal organization known as V.E.N.O.M.
-(Vicious Evil Network Of Mayhem) Trakker gathers a group of friends who, like himself, possess extraordinary talents and creates M.A.S.K.
-(Mobile Armoured Strike Kommand) Their objective; to destroy V.E.N.O.M. and its mastermind - Miles Mayhem, the man responsible for Andy's death.Written by
+(Vicious Evil Network of Mayhem), and gathers a group of friends who, like himself, possess extraordinary talents to creates the military organization known as M.A.S.K.
+(Mobile Armoured Strike Kommand) Their objective; to destroy V.E.N.O.M. and its mastermind Miles Mayhem.Written by

 20 of 26 people found this review helpful.